Pass-through with Price Dispersion: The -Isomorphism isomorphism

-The proof appears in Appendix~\ref{app:isomorphism-proof}.
-The key insight is that the normalized effective margin $\mu(p;c) = (p-c)x(p)/[(1-c)x(1)]$ provides a bijection between prices and margins, and payoffs in the pricing game are proportional to payoffs in the margin game with a common scaling factor $(1-c)x(1)$, \textit{which does not affect best-response comparisons}.

-We pause to remark on the role of Assumption \ref{ass:invertible}. \begin{remark} The invertibility condition that $p\mapsto (p-c)x(p)$ is strictly increasing ensures that the effective margin is strictly increasing in price.
+\begin{remark} The invertibility condition that $p\mapsto (p-c)x(p)$ is strictly increasing ensures that the effective margin is strictly increasing in price.
 Without this, multiple prices could yield the same margin, breaking the bijection.
-Economically, the condition requires that higher prices always generate higher profit per customer served; \textit{viz.}, firms never face a ''backward-bending'' margin curve.
+Economically, the condition requires that higher prices always generate higher profit per customer served; \textit{viz.}, firms never face a ``backward-bending'' margin curve.
 This holds for unit demand (where $x(p)\equiv 1$) and for most standard demand specifications when markups are moderate. \end{remark}

-The $\mu$-isomorphism helps us in understanding pass-through.
-It reveals that cost pass-through in markets with price dispersion can be decomposed into two distinct layers:

-\begin{corollary} Cost pass-through analysis separates into two distinct layers.
-The competition layer solves for equilibrium $\mu$-distributions using only the consideration structure $\{\alpha_S\}$, determining how market power is distributed across the price distribution.
+The $\mu$-isomorphism clarifies pass-through analysis.
+Pass-through decomposes into two distinct layers: the competition layer solves for equilibrium $\mu$-distributions using only the consideration structure $\{\alpha_S\}$, determining how market power is distributed across the price distribution.
 The curvature layer maps normalized margins to prices via $p = \phi(\mu,c)$ using the demand function $x(\cdot)$ and cost $c$, determining how a given level of market power translates into actual prices.
 Pass-through then follows by differentiating the mapping: $\tau = \phi_c(\mu,c)$.
-The pass-through rate depends on both layers but in a separable way. \end{corollary}
+The pass-through rate depends on both layers but in a separable way.

-This separation dramatically simplifies analysis.
+This separation simplifies the analysis.
 Rather than solving different equilibria for each $(c, x(\cdot))$ combination, we solve once in $\mu$-space and apply different transformations.
-To see the power of this approach, note that the equilibrium $\mu$-distribution is invariant to cost changes---when costs rise, the entire price distribution shifts, but the underlying distribution of market power (captured by $\mu$) remains fixed.
-When multiple equilibria exist, this invariance holds for the set, but the uniqueness results in Section~\ref{sec:equilibrium} ensure a well-defined equilibrium path for differentiation.
-This is why pass-through can be computed as a simple derivative of the mapping function $\phi$.
+Note that the equilibrium $\mu$-distribution is invariant to cost changes: when costs rise, the entire price distribution shifts, but the underlying distribution of market power (captured by $\mu$) remains fixed.
+When multiple equilibria exist, this invariance holds for the set.